Abracadabra-money/abracadabra-oft-v2/README.md

 # How to deploy MIM OFT

 ## 1. Deploy FeeHandler

 Edit `deploy/FeeHandler.ts` and update `configurations` with the right values for the network you are deploying to.

 ```
 bunx hardhat deploy --network <network-name> --tags FeeHandler
 ```

 ## 2. Deploy MIMOFT

+> be sure to update the owner of the MIMOFT to the multisig address

 ```
 bunx hardhat lz:deploy --tags MIMOFT --networks <network-name>
 ```